 You may even feel that a president or any political figure is not someone of that much importance to you.
 Sooner or later, you will start to understand how each of their decisions slowly comes down to affect your life.
 Things such as employment, healthcare, and others can be affected during the term of a representative.
 It’s better to bring someone you would benefit from than not to say anything on the election day.

-These were the 10 reasons why you should vote in 2020.
+These were the 10 reasons to vote in 2020.
 Failing to cast a ballot is a lost opportunity, and you should never strive for this.

 If you don’t raise your voice on election day, all the electoral votes of your state are at stake.
 For example, if a candidate loses the popular vote in California, he directly loses 55 electoral college votes.
 So, the penalties for not voting are huge in the USA